baby, boy, child-1852940.jpg

 • Use clean fingers to massage their gums in a circular motion to help calm their frustration and alleviate discomfort.

 • Cold teething rings have been a popular item designed to soothe sore gums and prevent your teething baby from chewing on objects that may be unsafe.
-Teething rings are designed to be the right size to keep them safe and offer counter pressure to their pain!
+Teething rings are designed to be the right size to keep them safe and offer counterpressure to their pain!
 Make sure to select teething rings that can be easily cleaned and disinfected to avoid mold development.

 Cold Foods

 • Frozen bananas are an extremely versatile ingredient.
 Before freezing, you can put the banana on a stick and make a popsicle for them to gnaw on.
 Make sure to monitor your baby as they reach the stick to avoid any choking or injuries.
 You can also puree your frozen bananas with frozen berries and yogurt as a snack!
-Not only are they having a delicious and nutritious snack, they are exploring different textures and temperatures while soothing their sore gums.
+Not only are they having a delicious and nutritious snack, but they are also exploring different textures and temperatures while soothing their sore gums.

 • Chilled fruits like mango spears or avocado wedges can also be just as great at alleviating their pain as frozen fruits!

 • Milk popsicles containing breast milk or formula are perfect for their teething needs while obtaining essential nutrients.
-Using an ice-pop mold, fill the compartments up with breastmilk or formula, insert a stick into the molds and freeze!
+Using an ice-pop mold, fill the compartments up with breastmilk or formula, insert a stick into the molds, and freeze!
 Just like the frozen banana pops, make sure you monitor your baby as they reach the stick.

 If you’re interested in learning about what else you can make with breast milk, check out this post: What To Do With Leftover Breast Milk